All Episodes

 I assume you've been there.

-And by the way, when you go there you feel like you're walking right into the set of a Jason Bourne movie.
+And by the way, when you go there, you feel like you're walking right into the set of a Jason Bourne movie.

 But you've been there.

-And it's actually cool, but it's also sad because you see oh, you know, the names of of people that have given their lives to the country, and and I spent quite a bit of time looking at that uh on one of the occasions when I was there.
+And it's actually cool, but it's also sad because you see, you know, the names of people that have given their lives to their country.

-And why would they think they should be overruling uh uh scient the scientific com committee and and why would the meetings of with Dr. Fauci not be on the record?
+And why would the meetings with Dr. Fauci not be on the record?

 I'm sure there's a record of the two interviews that I did with people at the CIA.